What are the secrets to a long and healthy Life?

 The purpose of the LLFS is to study families in the United States and Denmark that are ALL enriched for exceptional longevity (EL).
 EL is a complex trait that is likely influenced by multiple genes with small effects interacting with lifetime exposures.
 The knowledge gained from studying these families will be in why and how they are protected and thus living exceptionally healthy long lives.

-This project is supported by the National Institutes of Health’s National Institute on Aging, grant U19AG063893.
+This project is supported by the National Institutes of Health’s National Institute on Aging, grant U19AG063893 and 2U19AG063893-06.

 Alzheimer’s Disease Related Research Findings from LLFS